IvanFan/skilltree/stack/42-trapping-rain-water.md

 Therefore, we need to find both sides for a container and then find the shortest side

 So our target is to find both side of the container:

-BruteForce:
+**BruteForce:**

 for each point, find the max left and max right and then find the min side

 Obviously it's n^2

+**Dynamic programming:**

+From the previous solution, we can optimize the performance e.g. use space to get better time complexity

+calculate max left for each point

+calculate max right for each point

+the calculate the height for each point

+It's N